spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 7. In the next screen that displays, select **Add New Pack**.

-8. Use the following information to add the NGINX ingress controller pack.
+8. Use the following information to add the Nginx ingress controller pack.
     - Pack Type: Ingress
     - Registry: Public Repo
     - Pack Name: Nginx